 The Credit Agreement contains customary representations and warranties, covenants, mandatory prepayments, and events of default under which our payment obligations may be accelerated, including guarantees and liens on substantially all of our assets to secure their obligations under the Credit Agreement.
-The Credit Agreement requires that Avid Technology, Inc., our parent company, maintain liquidity (comprised of unused availability under its portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$10.0 million, at least \$5.0 million of which must be from unused availability under its portion of the credit facilities, and our subsidiary, Avid Technology International B.V., or Avid Europe, is required to maintain liquidity (comprised of unused availability under the Avid Europe portion of the credit facilities.
-The Credit Agreement further limits our ability to access borrowings under the credit facilities in the event capital expenditures, as defined in the Credit Agreement, exceed \$16.0 million for the year ending December 31, 2014 or EBITDA (as defined in the Amendment) of \$33.8 million for the year ending December 31, 2014 is not achieved.
+The Credit Agreement requires that Avid Technology, Inc., our parent company, maintain liquidity (comprised of unused availability under its portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$10.0 million, at least \$5.0 million of which must be from unused availability under its portion of the credit facilities, and our subsidiary, Avid Technology International B.V., or Avid Europe, is required to maintain liquidity (comprised of unused availability under the Avid Europe portion of the credit facilities plus certain unrestricted cash and cash equivalents) of \$5.0 million, at least \$2.5 million of which must be from unused availability under the Avid Europe portion of the credit facilities.
+The Credit Agreement further limits our capital expenditures, as defined in the Credit Agreement, to \$16.0 million for the year ending December 31, 2014.
 Interest accrues on outstanding borrowings under the credit facilities at a rate of either LIBOR plus 2.75% or a base rate (as defined in the Credit Agreement) plus 1.75%, at the option of Avid Technology, Inc. or Avid Europe, as applicable.
 We must also pay Wells Fargo a monthly unused line fee at a rate of 0.625% per annum.
 Any borrowings under the credit facilities are secured by a lien on substantially all the assets of Avid Technology and Avid Europe.

 See Note 1, "Financial Information - Subsequent Events," to our Condensed Consolidated Financial Statements in Item 1 of this Form 10-Q for further detail on the amendment to our Credit Agreement.

-During the three months ended March 31, 2013, we did not borrow against our credit facilities, and at March 31, 2013, we had no outstanding borrowings under the credit facilities.
-At March 31, 2013, Avid Technology, Inc. and Avid Europe had certain reserves and letters of credit guaranteed under the credit facilities of \$3.7 million and \$1.9 million, respectively, and available borrowings under the credit facilities of approximately \$26.0 million and \$15.3 million, respectively, after taking into consideration reserves, outstanding letters of credit and liquidity covenants.
+During the nine months ended September 30, 2013, we did not borrow against our credit facilities, and at September 30, 2013, we had no outstanding borrowings under the credit facilities.
+At September 30, 2013, Avid Technology, Inc. and Avid Europe had certain reserves and letters of credit guaranteed under the credit facilities of \$3.4 million and \$1.8 million, respectively, and available borrowings under the credit facilities of approximately \$24.2 million and \$15.3 million, respectively, after taking into consideration reserves, outstanding letters of credit and liquidity covenants.